pulumi/docs/pulumi-hugo/themes/default/content/case-studies/credijusto.md

 exec_summary: |
     Founded in 2015, [Credijusto](https://credijusto.com/) provides asset-backed loans and equipment leases to small and medium-sized enterprises (SMEs).
 With approximately 300 employees, it has launched several new financial products at better rates, faster delivery, and peerless customer experience when compared to traditional lenders.
 Its operations are supported by an AWS-based hybrid cloud architecture.
-Pulumi enabled the company to migrate quickly and easily from Hashicorp Terraform and other legacy configuration tools, which limited their teams' ability to scale.
-Using Pulumi has helped Credijusto to migrate from Amazon ECS to Amazon EKS, and to make use of [AWS Lambda](https://aws.amazon.com/lambda/) using familiar programming languages.
+Pulumi enabled the company to migrate quickly and easily from Hashicorp Terraform and other legacy configuration tools, which limited their teams’ ability to scale.
+Using Pulumi has helped Credijusto to migrate from Amazon ECS to Amazon EKS, and to make use of [AWS Lambda](https://aws.amazon.com/lambda/) and [Amazon RDS](https://aws.amazon.com/rds/) using real programming languages.
 This enables the company to modernize its infrastructure quickly and cleanly, ensuring reliability and accelerating recovery times when needed.
-Beyond infrastructure configuration and deployment, Credijusto is going one step further in using the new Pulumi CrossGuard "Policy as Code" capabilities to ensure that engineering teams stand up new services that comply with company standards.
+Beyond infrastructure configuration and deployment, Credijusto is going one step further in using the new Pulumi CrossGuard ‘Policy as Code’ capabilities to ensure that engineering teams stand up new services that comply with company standards.

 sections: